 Yuma is known for its extreme weather.
 Extreme weather can hold people back unless they know how to handle it.
 A counselor can help you deal with your own extreme weather, be it stress, depression, and other ills that can hold you back.
 Speak to a counselor to brave your own extreme weather.

-I am licensed in Texas with 15 years of professional work experience.
-I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, bipolar disorder, & depression.
+I am a Licensed Professional Counselor and School Psychological Examiner in Missouri with over 10 years of professional experience in the school and community settings.
+I have experience in helping clients with stress and anxiety, relationship issues, & motivation, self esteem, and confidence.
+I also have experience working with clients struggling to cope with life changes.
+I believe in treating everyone with respect, sensitivity, and kindness.
+My therapeutic approach is humanistic with some solution-focused and motivational interviewing techniques sprinkled in.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+It takes courage to seek a more fulfilling and happier life and to take the first steps towards change.
+If you are ready to take that step, I am here to support and empower you.

 Find a therapist serving clients in Arizona